decomplexity/SendOauth2/MSFT OAuth2 quirks.md

 ## MSFT's SMTP OAuth2  implementation ##
 Microsoft Oauth2 client scope with a URI of https://outlook.office.com (needed for SMTP AUTH or IMAP, for example) can be specified in a corresponding AAD permission but outlook.office.com is not listed in the resource API list!
-Microsofts pushes Graph (which does have e.g. an SMTP AUTH permission), but have confirmed that SMTP AUTH is implemented only in the outlook resource API.
+Microsofts pushes Graph (which does have e.g. an SMTP AUTH permission), but have confirmed that SMTP AUTH is implemented in the outlook resource API.

 Testing confirms this: if the client uses a scope of  https://graph.Microsoft.com/SMTP.Send and an AAD Microsoft Graph permission of SMTP.Send, authentication fails.
 The acid test lies in the ‘aud’ claim in the Access token: if it is “00000003-0000-0000-c000-000000000000” (aka Graph) authentication fails whereas an ‘aud’ of https://outlook.office.com will succeed (other things being equal).
 One would have thought naively that the client scopes and AAD permissions resource API should have the same URI, because it isn’t obvious how granular permissions – where the AAD permissions are a superset of the client’s scopes and clients ask for the minimum they need at the time they need it – can work if the superset cannot be specified in AAD!